-International Student Differential Fee: International students are assessed tuition fees at a rate of \$194.42 per unit of fee index.
+International Student Differential Fee: International students are assessed tuition fees at a rate of \$262.78 per unit of fee index.
 If you become a Permanent Resident before the end of term, the Differential Fee will not be assessed in that and subsequent terms.
 Please submit proof of your change of immigration status to the Registrar's Office (main floor, Administration Building).
 Sample fee assessment for International Students are available at www.registrar.ualberta.ca/fees.

-International students in the MD, DDS and DH programs, or in individual courses in these programs, are assessed tuition fees at 2.57 times that of domestic students
+International students in the MD, DDS and DH programs, or in individual courses in these programs, are assessed tuition fees of 220% times that of domestic students

-Program Differential Fees: Students admitted to the following programs in Fall 2004 will be assessed a Program Differential Fee:
+Program Differential Fees: Students admitted to the following programs as of Fall 2004 will be assessed a Program Differential Fee:

 Full-Time/term Part-Time/term

-Law (LLB) \$2,000 \$1000
+Law (LLB) \$2,000 \$1,000

-Medicine (MD) \$2,000 \$1000
+Medicine (MD) \$2.000 \$1.000

-Fall 2004/Winter 2005 Undergraduate Noninstructional Fee Schedule: (2)Students are assessed Noninstructional Fees per term as shown below: the corresponding privileges conferred are explained in §22.2.13.
+(2) Fall 2006/Winter 2007 Undergraduate Noninstructional Fee Schedule: Students are assessed Noninstructional Fees per term as shown below: the corresponding privileges conferred are explained in §22.2.13.
 All of these fees are mandatory for most students; exceptions to Noninstructional Fee payment rules are listed following the table.